 I am a capitalist.
-I believe in a system where people are rewarded for their hard work disproportionately to those who work less hard.
+I believe in a system where people are rewarded for their hard work proportionately to those who work less hard.
 As a result, I generally respect wealth – honest wealth.
 I assume that wealth has been earned rather than given until proven otherwise.

 Innocent until proven guilty.

-I believe a society NEEDS to function with both CEOs and garbage men together, working as one to maintain the society in which we live.
+I believe a society NEEDS to function with both CEOs and garbage men together, working as one, to maintain the society in which we live.
 We need folks doing all kinds of jobs – both skilled and otherwise, regardless of how fair or unfair it might be.